Sanofi says committed to Medivation takeover

-PARIS (Reuters) - Sanofi (SASY.PA) said on Friday it remained committed to acquiring U.S. drug firm Medivation MDVN.O and that it was ready to speak directly to its shareholders.
+PARIS, April 29 (Reuters) - Sanofi said on Friday it remained committed to acquiring U.S. drug firm Medivation and that it was ready to speak directly to its shareholders.

 Medivation said earlier that its board rejected an unsolicited $9.3 billion takeover proposal from Sanofi, saying the offer undervalued the company and its pipeline of cancer drugs.